LonelyPullRequestsHQ/lonelypullrequests.com/README.md

 1. `git clone git@github.com:LonelyPullRequestsHQ/lonelypullrequests.com.git --recursive`
 2. run `vagrant up`
 3. (from within the machine) `composer install` to install composer dependencies
+4. (from within the machine) `./app/console doctrine:schema:create` to create the database schematic

 All done!
 Now you can access the application at [http://lonelypullrequests.192.168.33.10.xip.io/](http://lonelypullrequests.192.168.33.10.xip.io/).